Almantask/CSharp-From-Zero-To-Hero/README.md

 ### Task
 1) There a a file people.cs
-It contains info on different people such as : their birthday, name, surename, weight, height, addressLine1, addressLine2, addressLine3.
+It contains info on different people such as : their birthday, name, surename, country, email, street address.
 Parse it into people's list.
 2) Create a function Filter(Predicate<Person> people) combines all the predicates with "and" and returns true or false.
 Have different functions which fit the predicate for getting people by: